Does Azure support IPv6?

 For information on how to remove a credit card, see How to change the credit card used to pay for an Azure subscription.

 Are Azure and SQL Database available through SPLA?

 There are currently no plans to offer Azure or SQL Database through SPLA.

-You can have the Spending Limit feature automatically re-enable at the beginning of your next billing cycle.
-The Spending Limit cannot be re-enabled for the current billing period once turned off.
+You can have the spending limit feature automatically re-enable at the beginning of your next billing cycle.
+The spending limit can't be re-enabled for the current billing period once it's turned off.